Cleveland Death in Police Custody Lawyers

 The Rights of Inmates

-Prisoners have certain legal rights when they are in custody, regardless of whether they have been arrested, have been convicted or are being held pending trial.
-And law enforcement officials — including police and prison guards — have certain responsibilities to prisoners to protect their legal rights.
+Prisoners have certain legal rights when they are in custody, regardless of whether they have been arrested, have been convicted, or are being held pending trial.
+Law enforcement officials — including police and prison guards — have certain responsibilities to prisoners to protect their legal rights.

-Contact us for a free consultation if a loved one has died or been injured while in police custody.
-An experienced Cleveland civil rights attorney at Spangenberg Shibley & Liber is ready to review your case at no cost to you.
+Contact usfor a free consultation if a loved one has died or been injured while in police custody.
+An experienced Cleveland death in police custody attorney at Spangenberg Shibley & Liber LLP is ready to review your case at no cost to you.

-At our, we provide focused, results-oriented representation to victims who have lost a loved one while that individual was in custody.
+At our firm, we provide focused, results-oriented representation to victims throughout Ohio who have lost a loved one while that individual was in custody.
 For 70 years, we have served as tireless advocates for people who have been denied their civil rights while in custody.
-We feel that it is in our clients’ best interests to negotiate a fair settlement rather than subject them to a lengthy court battle.
-If the defendant is not willing to negotiate fairly, however, our Cleveland civil rights lawyers are fully prepared to litigate the matter before a judge or jury.
+We feel that it is in our clients’ best interests to negotiate a fair settlement, rather than subject them to a lengthy court battle.
+If the defendant is not willing to negotiate fairly, however, our lawyers are fully prepared to litigate the matter before a judge or jury.

 What Remedies Are Available?

 Examples of situations where family members may be able to sue include: